New Orleans Saints vs. Seattle Seahawks NFL Week 7 Odds, Plays and Insights for October 25, 2021

 Seahawks stats and trends

-- Seattle's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Seattle's games this season have gone over the total in two out of six opportunities (33.3%).

-- Seattle is 3-1 against the spread and 2-2 overall when the team scores more than 18.2 points.
+- Seattle is 3-1 against the spread and 2-2 overall when the team records more than 18.2 points.

-- The Seahawks have four giveaways this season, while the Saints have 10 takeaways.
+- This season the Seahawks have four turnovers, six fewer than the Saints have takeaways (10).

 Home and road insights

-- The Seahawks are winless ATS (0-1) as 5.5-point underdogs or more at home.
+- The Seahawks are winless ATS (0-1) as 5-point underdogs or more at home.

-- New Orleans has two wins against the spread, and is 2-1 overall, away from home.
+- New Orleans has two wins against the spread, and is 2-1 overall, in away games.

-- This season, in three road games, New Orleans has hit the over once.
+- This year, in three away games, New Orleans has hit the over once.

-- The average point total in Saints away games this season is 43.8 points, 0.3 more than this matchup's over/under (43.5).
+- The average point total in Saints away games this season is 43.8 points, 0.8 more than this outing's over/under (43).

 Powered by Data Skrive.